 In a later message the aircraft status should be transmitted: weather, fuel on board, number of souls, ELT availability, emergency equipment and any other useful required information.

 With the new 406 ELTs being able to transmit your GSP position it can be helpful to switch the ELT on just before an emergency landing.

-Should a water landing be emminent try to do so near a surface vessel, make sure everyone has their lifevest on and any door is cracked open just before ditching.
+Should a water landing be eminent try to do so near a surface vessel, make sure everyone has their life vest on and any door is cracked open just before ditching.
 In a low wind situation ditch parallel to the swells, best position is on top of the swell.